 Illustrating soft skills while listening to your interviewer

 With the tips listed above, you’ll better be able to illustrate your soft skills in your resume and during the interview process.
-Still, some interviewers will want to hear more about your hard skills — especially in the tech industry, where technical interviews are commonplace.
+Be sure to check out our full catalog of professional skills courses to start adding these valuable skills to your toolkit.